 - In 2016, nationwide, there were about 475,000 police-reported crashes involving large trucks, resulting in 3,864 fatal crashes.

 - 22 percent of the large truck crashes in 2016 caused injuries.

 - The majority (62 percent) of fatal truck crashes involved more than one vehicle.

 - Truck accidents occur most often on rural roads.

 - The vast majority of injury and fatal crashes involving large trucks occurred during the weekdays, Monday through Friday.

-- 27 percent of all work zone accidents involve a commercial truck.
+- 27 percent of all workplace Riverside accidents involve a commercial truck.
+Attorneys

 - In 83 percent of the fatal crashes involving large trucks, the fatality was not the person in the truck.

 - The most common cause of large truck crashes in 2016 was speeding.
 Distraction was the second-most cause for accidents caused by truck drivers.